seong-ah/phokimo/README.md

+*Please note that my contributions are attributed to my previous institutional RWTH email, though the repository is now hosted through my personal account.*

 # PhoKiMo

 PhoKiMo is a general kinetic model based on rate law.
 By utilizing given mechanism on toml file, you can calculate the kinetic scheme of the reaction.
 This model is using calculation result of `terachem`.